Skip to content

 • Pick a backend (local SQLite, encrypted SQLite, or a custom adapter).

-• Run graphorin storage vacuum periodically on long-lived deployments.
+• Run graphorin storage cleanup-backups periodically to prune stale encryption backups on long-lived deployments.

 2. Encryption-at-rest